bdarcus/csln/README.md

 - interactive real-time processing for GUI contexts like Zotero
 - easy-to-use style creation wizards, both command-line and web

+## Principles

+For the `Style` model:

+1. Keep the template language as simple as possible, in the hopes we can keep it stable going forward, while still enabling innnovation.
+2. Add new functionality primarily via option groups.

+For the `InputReference` and `Citation` models:

+3. No string-parsing, with the sole exception of the [EDTF date format][EDTF], which is now ISO-standardized as an extension profile of ISO 8601, with well-defined parsing rules, and parsing libraries available in multiple languages.
+4. Provide structure where needed, but offer alternatives where not.
+EDTF is available for diverse date-time encoding, but dates fields will fallback to a plain string.
+Likewise, the `Contributor` model offers similar flexibility, and power where needed.

 ## The model

 ### Influences